 Ease of Implementation – WalkMe's experienced test automation team quickly created a wrapping to the Applitools Java API, and integration to Selenium test framework and the TeamCity Build server was fast.
 Entire setup; end-to-end, fully functional tests, integrated with all WalkMe test automation tools, took only 2 days to setup.

 Increased Coverage, More Bugs Caught Pre-release – With Applitools Eyes, WalkMe can now catch visual regressions, which they had no other means of detecting without it.
 In addition, with Applitools, WalkMe were able to add additional scenarios that were not possible before, thus increasing test coverage even further.
 Prior to Applitools, manual testers were checking 3 browsers per cycle; with Applitools Eyes now all app versions are regularly tested across 10 browsers.

-Huge Time Saver – Whereas before, a manual tester would've needed a week to go through all the visual tests, Applitools covers those and more in a matter of 5-6 hours.
+Huge Time Saver – Whereas before, a manual tester would've needed a week to go through all the visual UI tests, Applitools covers those and more in a matter of 5-6 hours.
 This means, manual testers can now focus on more advanced testing, such as acceptance testing and load testing.